-Organic Bee Hives: The bee hives used for organic apiculture should be made of natural timber or metal.
+The beehives used for organic apiculture should be made of natural timber or metal.
 Treated timber cannot be used for making the hives.
 Furthermore, lead-based paints should not be used and if plastics are used, then they should be covered with bee wax.

 The queen honey bees can be replaced whenever required.
-A healthy queen should be selected for replacement to ensure preventative disease management.
+A healthy queen should be selected for a replacement to ensure preventative disease management.
 Sometimes, artificial insemination is also permitted.
 Cutting of the wings of the queen honey bee is not permitted.

 A live brood cannot be used for extracting honey from a brood comb.
-The surfaces that come in contact with the honey should be made of food-grade material or should be coated with beeswax.
+The surfaces that come in contact with the honey should be made of a food-grade material or should be coated with beeswax.

 The NSW Department of Primary Industries, Australia provides the pros and cons of becoming a certified organic honeybee keeper in the document ‘Organic Certified Production with Bees’.